Biography

 Research Interest

 Her research focuses on twentieth-century rhetorical theory, cultural rhetorical criticism, composition pedagogy, especially feminist and collaborative pedagogy, and writing program administration.
-Publications include Blurred Lines: Digital Reading and Writing in Composition Studies, ed., Routledge 2019; Contested(ed) Writing: Re-conceptualizing Literacy Competitions, ed., Cambridge Scholars Publishing, 2013; “Teaching Nonfiction through Rhetorical Reading,” in English Journal 99.4 (Spring 2010): 43-49; “The ‘Talking Life’ of Books: Constructing Women Readers in Oprah’s Book Club,” in Reading Women: Literary Figures and Cultural Icons from the Victorian Age to the Present, Ed.
-Janet Badia and Jennifer Phegley, U of Toronto P, 2005; Successful Regents’ Essays: A Sourcebook for Writers (with Marti Singer), 2nd, Houghton Mifflin, 2005; “The Memory Palace in Paula Vogel’s Plays,” (with Alan Shepard) in Southern Women Playwrights: New Essays in Literary History, Criticism, and Performance, Ed.
+Publications include the co-authored “Inspiring Collegiality: A Roundtable on Intergenerational Mentoring,” with Lynée Lewis Gaillet et al. in Cain and Goldwaithe, eds.
+Reclaiming the Work of Wendy Bishop as Rhetorical Feminist Mentoring, special issue of Peitho 26.1 (Fall 2023); the scholarly edited book Blurred Lines: Digital Reading and Writing in Composition Studies, ed., Routledge 2019; the scholarly edited book Contested(ed) Writing: Re-conceptualizing Literacy Competitions, ed., Cambridge Scholars Publishing, 2013; “Teaching Nonfiction through Rhetorical Reading,” in English Journal 99.4 (Spring 2010); “The ‘Talking Life’ of Books: Constructing Women Readers in Oprah’s Book Club,” in Reading Women: Literary Figures and Cultural Icons from the Victorian Age to the Present, Ed.
+Janet Badia and Jennifer Phegley, U of Toronto P, 2005; Successful Regents’ Essays: A Sourcebook for Writers (with Marti Singer), 2nd edition, Houghton Mifflin, 2005; “The Memory Palace in Paula Vogel’s Plays,” (with Alan Shepard) in Southern Women Playwrights: New Essays in Literary History, Criticism, and Performance, Ed.
 Rob McDonald and Linda Rohrer Paige, University of Alabama Press, 2001.